 Posts Tagged ‘schools’

 Romney's World View By Michael Brenner Mitt Romney's provocative remarks in Jerusalem this week on Palestine and Iran have focused attention on how he thinks about American foreign policy generally.
 Beyond the immediate controversy, there is fresh reason to puzzle as to who exactly the Republican presidential nominee is and who are the people he relies on for advice.
-For his reputation in the United States as a reserved, scripted candidate who strives to ...
+For his reputation in the United States as a reserved, scripted candidate who strives to avoid impetuous ...
 Full Story

-Reporter-Herald Rocky meeting for proposed Berthoud charter school Most speakers at forum oppose Red Rock Academy By Shelley Widhalm Reporter-Herald Staff Writer Posted: 10/13/2011 11:48:17 PM MDT BERTHOUD -- At the bidding of Berthoud resident Christine Torres, the majority of the 300 people attending a charter school community forum Thursday night held up paper signs stating "NO!" in block letters.They yelled, clapped and cheered when Torres gave up 30 seconds of her two ...
+Reporter-Herald Rocky meeting for proposed Berthoud charter school Most speakers at forum oppose Red Rock Academy By Shelley Widhalm Reporter-Herald Staff Writer Posted: 10/13/2011 11:48:17 PM MDT BERTHOUD -- At the bidding of Berthoud resident Christine Torres, the majority of the 300 people attending a charter school community forum Thursday night held up paper signs stating "NO!" in block letters.They yelled, clapped and cheered when Torres gave up 30 seconds of her two minutes to ...
 Full Story

 I ran the numbers that were provided by Red Rocks Academy in the Berthoud Surveyor on the proposed charter school.
 As Red Rocks freely admits, the "money follows the student.”
 I have attached the spreadsheet of that money so that you can see the impact.
 Now, if a school has already been built, as have all the Berthoud schools, then there are fixed costs associated with their operation that must be covered.
 Fixed costs are just that: fixed.
-If there are no children in the school, they are ...
+If there are no children in the school, they are the ...
 Full Story

 To highlight the importance of reading aloud to children, Thompson School District will celebrate Read Aloud Day on Tuesday, November 8.
 Community members are being invited to read to classes in elementary schools.
 The time commitment is approximately 30 minutes.
 Various schools and time slots are available.
 Contact Chris Ingold, 613-5072 or email@example.com, by Oct.
 14 to sign up.